kmoppel/pgweasel/README.md

 # Contributing

-All kinds of feedback and help would be much appreciated - especially as I'm not a developer per se.
+All kinds of feedback and help (PR-s, co-maintainer) would be much appreciated - especially as I'm not a developer per se.
 Hopefully pgweasel will grow into a community project with rock solid quality.

-# TODO

-* jsonlog support
-* goreleaser support
-* more test & refactoring
-* temp files mode
-* perf optimizations, no effort so far
+## Have sample log files ?

+I've scraped the Postgres mailing archives for *.log attachements (in [testdata](https://github.com/kmoppel/pgweasel/tree/main/testdata) folder), but they are not much sadly...so if you have some real-life logs from busy or somehow "troublesome" instances, not containing secrets - please add one one via PR or proide some S3 etc link under issues.
+Thank you!